esling/esling.github.io/_pages/research.md

 ### Automatic orchestration

+#### Orchids
+The orchids software is the first complete system for abstract and temporal computer-assisted orchestration and timbral mixture optimization.
+It provides a set of algorithms and features to reconstruct any time-evolving target sound with a combination of acoustic instruments, given a set of psychoacoustic criteria.
+It can help composers to achieve unthinkable timbral colors by providing efficient sets of solutions that best match a sound target.
+Find more information [on the dedicated webpage](http://forumnet.ircam.fr/product/orchids-en/)

+#### Live Orchestral Piano
+We recently developed the first live orchestral piano (LOP) system.
+The system provides a way to compose music with a full classical orchestra in real-time by simply playing on a MIDI keyboard.
+Our approach is to perform statistical inference on a [corpus of midi files](https://qsdfo.github.io/LOP/database.html).
+This corpus contains piano scores and their orchestration by famous composers.This objective might seem too ambitious : learning orchestration through the mere observation of scores ?
+We believe that by observing the correlation between piano scores and corresponding orchestrations made by famous composers, we might be able to infer the spectral kwnoledge of composers.
+The probabilistic models we investigate are neural networks with conditional and temporal structures.
+Find more information [on this webpage](https://qsdfo.github.io/LOP/)

 ## Selected publications

 **Esling P.**, Masuda, N. Bardet, A. Despres, R. Chemla--Romeu-Santos A. *Universal audio synthesizer control with normalizing flows*, 22nd International Digital Audio Effects (DAFx2019) Conference.